Shimon Peres: Early life

-Director General of the Ministry of Defense (1953-1959)
+Director General of Defense (1953–1959)

 In 1952, Peres was appointed deputy director general of the Ministry of Defense, and the following year, he was promoted to director general.
 At age 29, he was the youngest person to hold this position.
 He was involved in arms purchases and establishing strategic alliances that were important for the State of Israel.
 He was instrumental in establishing close relations with France, securing massive amounts of quality arms that, in turn, helped to tip the balance of power in the region.

 In 1955, he testified against Minister of Defense Pinhas Lavon in what became known as the Lavon Affair.

 Owing to Peres's mediation, Israel acquired the advanced Dassault Mirage III French jet fighter, established the Dimona nuclear reactor and entered into a tri-national agreement with France and the United Kingdom, positioning Israel in what would become the 1956 Suez Crisis.
 Peres continued as a primary intermediary in the close French-Israeli alliance from the mid-1950s, although from 1958, he was often involved in tense negotiations with Charles de Gaulle over the Dimona project.

 Peres is considered to have been the architect of Israel's secret nuclear weapons program in the 1960s, and he stated that, in the 1960s, he recruited Arnon Milchan, an Israeli-American Hollywood film producer, billionaire businessman, and secret arms dealer and intelligence operative, to work for the Israeli Bureau of Scientific Relations (LEKEM or LAKAM), a secret intelligence organization tasked with obtaining military technology and science espionage.